mplesser/azcam/docs/index.md

 `http://hostname:2403/exptool`.

 ## Server Classes
-These classes are server-side only and are useed to define or control a system.
+These classes are useed to define and control a system.

 ```eval_rst
 .. toctree::